LucasHazardous/SentenceFusion/README.md

 ## Project - part 3

 There is one more configuration left - document validation.
 We will use MongoDB Compass for that.
 Before we begin ensure that, user you use to access database from Compass, has **Atlas Admin** role.
-It is required to create validation rule.
+It is required to create validation rule through Compass.

 ![atlas admin user role](./img/admin.png)